 That was it, The Stable came to fruition and went down a storm with townspeople and critics alike.
 It took a few years of fine tuning until the expansion started and now The Stable is growing across the South with the same approach to each building (still built by Martin – and Stan, another old school friend of Richard’s, has joined in!).
 Despite the growth, ingredients are still sourced locally to each venue.
 The ingredients on your Bridport Blaster will be entirely different from the ingredients on your Bristol Blaster and it’s this local approach that keeps The Stable grounded with its local community and continues to win the hearts of its customers.

-Instead of reeling out some corporate nonsense about what makes us us, we thought it would be better to show you who makes The Stable!
+Instead of reeling out some corporate nonsense about what makes us Us, we thought it would be better to show you who we are!
 Meet the people…